List of Courage the Cowardly Dog characters: Benton Tarantella and Errol Von Volkheim

-Benton Tarantella (a pun of Quentin Tarantino) and Errol Von Volkheim (a pun of Erich Von Stroheim and Errol Flynn) are a zombified duo of film directors.
-In "Everyone Wants to Direct", they would pose as ordinary movie producers to lure unsuspecting victims to their fates, killing them in the process as part of their ‘film’.
+Benton Tarantella and Errol Von Volkheim (respectively voiced by Peter Fernandez and Paul Schoeffler) are a zombified duo of film directors.
+In "Everyone Wants to Direct", they would pose as ordinary movie producers to lure unsuspecting victims to their fates, killing them in the process as part of their 'film'.
+Tarantella is named after Quentin Tarantino, while Volkheim is named after Erich von Stroheim and Errol Flynn.